Z0rlord/skorpio/README.md

-# voxpopoli
+# skorpio
-Matrix arweave mashup
+Arweave storage for Matrix-Synapse

 decentralized private communication for sovreigns.